River Soar: Industry

-Leicester, the industry employed 10% of the population in 1851, and around 7% in 1881 and 1911.”
-This shows the importance of hosiery to Leicester’s economy.
+Leicester, the industry employed 10% of the population in 1851, and around 7% in 1881 and 1911."
+This shows the importance of hosiery to Leicester's economy.
 This industry needed a consistent supply of water and needed transport links, so was located alongside the canal.
-Due to the excellent transport links provided by the Grand Union Canal, the Hosiery industry was able to expand rapidly.
+Due to the transport links provided by the Grand Union Canal, the Hosiery industry was able to expand rapidly.

 Many of these factories however soon outgrew themselves, moving to new larger sites, which vacated space for other trades such as boot and shoe manufacture, printing or box making.

 Railway competition in the nineteenth century reduced canal profits.
 This was the beginning of the end for many of the companies who owned the canals; several of these companies converted their canals to railways while many of the others were bought out by railway companies looking to expand their businesses.

-With the decline of industry in the 1960s, the warehouses and factories which were once the core of Leicester’s economy had fallen into dereliction.
+With the decline of industry in the 1960s, the warehouses and factories which were once the core of Leicester's economy had fallen into dereliction.
 Leicester City Council has made a move towards re-developing the waterfront "offering one of the most exciting waterside regeneration opportunities in the country."
 The company is currently building luxury waterside apartments.
 This will enhance the areas aesthetic values.
-Research conducted by Newcastle University suggests that people’s desire to reside on the waterfront and enjoy recreation offered by the canal is upset by "visually unattractive features, such as run-down derelict areas and poor design".
+Research conducted by Newcastle University suggests that people's desire to reside on the waterfront and enjoy recreation offered by the canal is upset by "visually unattractive features, such as run-down derelict areas and poor design".

 The re-development plan has included the building of the Walkers stadium, home to Leicester City F.C., along the canal in 2002, "from a barren, desolate piece of waste-ground has risen a stunning futuristic collaboration of steel and glass that dominates the skyline of Leicester."
-Old warehouses have also been converted into student accommodation for De Montfort University increasing the value of the area.
+Old warehouses have also been converted into student accommodation for De Montfort University, increasing the value of the area.

 On the eastern bank of the Soar in central Leicester are the premises of Donisthorpe and Company, a producer of textiles.
 The Donisthorpe Mill, also known as Friars' Mill, is one of the oldest mills in the East Midlands, and manufacturing activity has occurred on its site since the 1730s.
-The Mill was awarded listed status in 1975.
+The mill was awarded listed status in 1975.
 A number of surrounding buildings, including a Victorian pump house, were also listed at this time.
 The Donisthorpe Company left the factory in 1983, which led to immediate concerns about the mill's conservation.
 The building stood empty for a number of years, and fell into a state of disrepair.
 In July 2012, a fire destroyed its roof, clocktower and most of the interior.
 In November 2012, Leicester City Council announced its decision to purchase and restore the Donisthorpe Mill building.